HosTilezZz/FCC-algorithms/FCC intermediate algorithms/diff two arrays.md

 ```
 **comment:**

-anyone who is fammiliar with the bind() method and spread syntax should find the new solution to be better.
+anyone who is fammiliar with the bind() method and spread syntax should find the new solution to be better, i did however overcomplicate things with this solution.